julelang/manual/src/std/unicode.md

 ```jule
 static FoldCategory: map[str]&RangeTable = { ... }
 ```
-Maps a category name to a table of code points outside the category that are equivalent under simple case folding to code points inside the category.
-If there is NO entry for a category name, there are NO such points.
+Maps a category name to a table of code points outside the category that are equivalent under simple case folding to code points inside the category\.
+If there is NO entry for a category name, there are NO such points\.

 ---

 ```jule
 static FoldScript: map[str]&RangeTable = { ... }
 ```
-Maps a script name to a table of code points outside the script that are equivalent under simple case folding to code points inside the script.
-If there is NO entry for a script name, there are NO such points.
+Maps a script name to a table of code points outside the script that are equivalent under simple case folding to code points inside the script\.
+If there is NO entry for a script name, there are NO such points\.

 ---

 ```jule
 const MaxRune = '\U0010FFFF'
 ```
-Maximum valid Unicode code point.
+Maximum valid Unicode code point\.

 ---

 ```jule
 const ReplacementChar = '\uFFFD'
 ```
-Represents invalid code points.
+Represents invalid code points\.

 ---

 ```jule
 const MaxASCII = '\u007F'
 ```
-Maximum ASCII value.
+Maximum ASCII value\.

 ---

 ```jule
 const MaxLatin1 = '\u00FF'
 ```
-Maximum Latin-1 value.
+Maximum Latin\-1 value\.

 ---